What should I do to prepare for our first appointment?

 People have many different motivations for coming to therapy.
 Some people need assistance managing a range of issues such as low self-esteem, depression, anxiety, addictions, relationship problems, and various management issues.
 Therapy can help provide some much-needed encouragement and help with skills to get them through these periods.
 Others may be at a point where they are ready to learn more about themselves or want to be more effective with their goals in life.

 What is therapy like?

 Because each person has different issues and goals for therapy, therapy will be different depending on the individual.
 In general, you can expect to discuss the current events happening in your life, your personal history relevant to your issue, and report progress (or any new insights gained) from the previous therapy session.
 Depending on your specific needs, therapy can be short-term for a specific issue, or longer-term to deal with more difficult patterns, or your desire for more personal development.
-Either way, it is most common to schedule regular sessions with your therapist (usually weekly).
+Either way, it is most common to schedule regular sessions with your therapist (usually weekly or biweekly).